resource-reasoning/resourcereasoning.com/README.md

      * Workshop papers and techreports are generally not included, although often an "extended version" can accompany a paper using the pdflong/pslong fields.
      * It's good to have the BibTeX where possible.

+     Template paper record:
+     ```markdown
+     -
+       abstract: |
+         Block of **Markdown** formatted text.
+         Multiple lines

+         And paragraphs are permitted:
+       authors: "First Name, Second Person, Third Person"
+       bibtex: |
+         @INPROCEEDINGS{bibid,
+         comment = {Copy and paste from your reference manager}
+         }
+       pdf: "http://URI for short (or only) version of paper pdf"
+       pdflong: "http://URI for full version of paper pdf"
+       ps: "As pdf, but for ps files"
+       pslong: "As pdflong, but for ps files"
+       pubdate: "yyyy-mm-dd"
+       title: "Paper Title"
+       venue: "Paper Venue, year"
+     ```

   * **support.md** The support page.
     Should be self-explanatory.